North Carolina / Forsyth County

 Healthcare

-Stanleyville residents benefit from access to major hospitals in nearby Winston-Salem, such as Novant Health Forsyth Medical Center and Atrium Health Wake Forest Baptist Medical Center.
-With 2.2 physicians per 1,000 people and over 90% health insurance coverage, healthcare services are accessible and reliable.
-The city’s healthcare index reflects solid local medical support for families and individuals.
+Stanleyville residents have access to quality healthcare, with major hospitals like Novant Health Forsyth Medical Center and Atrium Health Wake Forest Baptist Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 90.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals